-Watch: Car stuck in flood waters in Davenport
+Watch: Good samaritan helps elderly man stuck in Davenport flash flood

 DAVENPORT, Iowa -- As severe storms rocked the Quad Cities a car got stuck in flash flooding in Davenport.

 A News 8 viewer shared video with us from the 2300 block of North Division Street.
-She said in the video an elderly man whose car was stuck in high water was being helped by another man.
+She said in the video an elderly man whose car was stuck in high water was being helped by another man, Charles Bateman.

 This happened amid a flash flood warning spanning the immediate Quad Cities.